AMVijay/amvijay.com/blogs/cloud-onprem-data-sync-solutions.md

 ![](https://amvijay.com/images/onprem-cloud-datasync-solution2.jpg)

 * This solution is for AWS and On-premise infrastructure alone.
 Here, AWS Datapipeline service is used for syncing the cloud and on-prem data.
+* This approach will be good if data structure is complex and more number of business entities need to be synced.

+**Pros**
+* Cost Effective for complex data structure and more number of business entities sync requirement.
+* Easy to maintain compared to solution 1 for the above stated point.

+**Cons**
+* For small entity, this implementation is little overhead for maintenance as it involves in pipeline structure maintenance and update.